Jonesborough, County Armagh: Kilnasaggart Pillar Stone

 One of these small stones has a peculiar shape to it and it is supposed to fit into the cavity on the top of the pillar stone.
 There is a legend attached to this stone.
 This whole area west of Slieve Gullion, including Dromintee, was known as Gleann-na-Samhaisce, "The Glen of the Heifer".
 It is said that there once was a famous cow in this glen who gave milk in abundance to everybody who came, always filling the bucket.
 However, a person attempted either through greed or malice, to milk her into a sieve.
 This angered the cow so much that she stamped her foot on this stone and then fled the valley forever.
 The shape of her hoof remains in this stone to this day.

 The name Cill na Sagart means Church of the Priests and it is believed a monastery stood here, although there is no trace of it today.
 The original church was a 5th-century Patrician foundation originally called Domnach Culind (Gullion Church).
 The poet Eóchaid Rígéices is buried here according to the 11th century Laud Genealogies- Mac dond Óengus-sin Eocho Rígéices, qui hospitatus apud Daimíne & qui sepultus est i nDomnuch Cuilind ("Aengus had a son Eochaid, the royal poet, who visited Daimine Daim Argat and who is buried in the church at Slieve Gullion").
 He was the first cousin and nephew of the Ulaid kings Muiredach Muinderg and Forga mac Dallán mheic Dubthach.
 According to local folklore, the monastery was knocked down so that the materials could be used to erect Moyre Castle.

 When the monks settled here they adopted the pagan pillar stone and inscribed it with the inscriptions of crosses, some with circles.
 Part of the older Ogham inscription, an ancient form of writing, was hammered off.
 The crosses were a sign of the triumph of Christianity and the inscription a re-dedication of the stone.
 This is in Gaelic with one or two words either in Gaelic or Latin.
 It reads "this place Ternoc son of Ciaran the Little, assigned it unto the keeping of (or in return for the protection of) the Apostle Peter".

 Some say that this Ternoc, son of Ciaran the Little died in 714 or 716 and others say that he was Tighernach brother of Thomain, Archbishop of Armagh in 623.
 Both Ternoc and Thomain are believed to be buried near the stone.
 It does appear however, that Ternoc was a holy man and devoted himself and his possessions to the service of God.
-This stone is the earliest Christian monument in Ireland.
+The inscribed date of Ternoc's death makes this stone one of the earliest dateable Christian monuments in Ireland.